Unlocking Developer Success: In-Depth Insights

 10.2.
 The Future of Developer Work Habits

-Looking ahead, it’s clear that the software development landscape will continue to evolve.
+Looking ahead, the software development landscape will continue to evolve.
 Some trends and predictions for the future include:

 - Hybrid Work Models: A blend of remote and in-office work is likely to persist, offering developers flexibility.